raghavpatodiya/rasaFinancial/README.md

 - `rasa train`: Train your Rasa model using your configured pipeline and data.
 - `rasa shell`: Test your trained model in the command-line shell as well as interact with your model via Flask.
 - `rasa run actions`: Run custom actions defined in actions.py alongside your Rasa server.
-- `docker run -p 8000:8000 rasa/duckling`: To run Duckling on Docker.
-- run `app.py` with Flask's built-in server.
+- run `python app.py` with Flask's built-in server.
-- run `loc_calculator.py` and `fetch_stock_data.py` for live updations.
+- run `python automation_script` to run all other scripts that interact with the running Flask server.
 - Set up PostgreSQL & PgAdmin4, then from the query tool run these queries:
 - `CREATE USER username WITH PASSWORD 'password';`
 - `CREATE DATABASE db_name;`